pascal-fb-martin/houseportal/README.md

 A web server can be coded to advertize its port number to HousePortal using the HousePortal client API.

-First the application must include the client header file:
+The application must include the client header file:
 ```
 #include "houseportalclient.h"
 ```